 If a traveler clicks on the “View all rentals” button, they will be redirected to the Google Vacation Rentals search page right away.
 It works like a separate search engine that operates within Google.

-Users can also switch between hotels and vacation rentals results by using the toggle in the filters.
+Users can also switch between holiday rental and hotel search results by using the toggle in the filters.
 It is important to note that in the map that is available to the right of the short-term rentals list, the exact location of an individual vacation rental property will be made available only after the reservation was finalized.
-This is done to respect the privacy of vacation rental owners and their guests.
+This is done to respect the privacy the of vacation rental owner and their guests.

-At the end of May 2021, it started to include vacation rentals properties into the general accommodations’ search results on Google Travel.
+At the end of May 2021, it started to include rental properties in the general accommodations search results on Google Travel.
 Now, vacation rental listings will get displayed just like hotel accommodation options.
-This means that by being featured among vacation rentals on Google, you can significantly increase your visibility.
+This means that you can significantly increase your visibility by being featured among vacation rentals on Google.

 In addition, as mentioned earlier, this functionality can be found between Paid Ads and organic search results (which are usually occupied by powerful OTAs).
 So, there is a real possibility that smaller vacation rental hosts can rank among the bigger OTAs with the help of Google Vacation Rentals.

 Moreover, as Google is one of the most credible and reliable search engines, travelers will view your rental in the same light.
-Thus, by listing on Google Vacation Rentals, it can be a great way to build more trust among your target audience.
+Thus, listing on Google Vacation Rentals and Google Travel can be a great way to build more trust among your target audience.

-At the moment, it is not possible to create a listing directly on Google.
+At the moment, it is not possible to create a listing directly on the Google search engine.
 Instead, you need to work with one of Google’s approved partners.
 Here are the four options that you currently have if you would like your rental to be featured among vacation rentals on Google:

-Chances are your property is already displayed among vacation rental listings on Google.
+Chances are your property is already displayed among the individual vacation rental properties displayed on Google.
 If you listed your short-term rental on one of the partner OTAs and channels, it might have already been picked up by the crawler.
 These OTAs and channels include:

 Listings that are managed by big property management companies tend to appear among Google Vacation Rentals listings too.
 These companies include:

-If you want to integrate with Google Vacation Rentals, you can also work with approved partners that will be able to complete the one-time tasks for you.
+If you want to integrate with Google Vacation Rentals, you can also work with a Google Approved Connectivity Partner that will be able to complete the one-time tasks for you.
 The Google-approved connectivity partner should: